TheOtherUser3/TheOtherUser3/README.md

 - Evaluate performance to discover optimal strategies

 Built with Django for the backend and JavaScript for the frontend.

+This project is currently maintained within an academic Django repo (`cs412`) due to course requirements.
+Within that repository, the Snake AI Arena is located in the `/project/` directory.

+The repository also contains several earlier Django applications built throughout the semester.
+Although, since those are
+not personalized and not close to the scale of the Snake Arena application, they are not mentioned here.

 **Initial completion:** December 2025
 **Planned future feature:** Snake evolution system